RmndB/vulkan-herewego/README.md

 # vulkan-herewego

-First project using Vukan API, no proper goal just learning purpose
+First project using Vukan, no proper goal except having fun with the API

 Core based on https://vulkan-tutorial.com/Introduction
-- except multisampling
+- no multisampling
-- except mipmaping
+- no mipmaping

 Additional features :
 - Swap recreation using oldSwapChain